-Sealants play a key role in preventing tooth decay and maintaining good oral health.
-For dental sealants in Rock Hill, SC, make an appointment with Culp Dental to learn if this is the right solution for you or your child.
+Sealants play a key role in preventing tooth decay and maintaining strong oral health.
+Make a quick appointment with Culp Dental to see if this is the right solution for you or your child.

-The likelihood of developing decay in fissures of the molars begins early, which is why sealants are typically recommended for children and teenagers usually have sealants applied.
-However, adults without decay or fillings in their molars can also benefit from sealants and they can last several years.
+The likelihood of developing decay in fissures of the molars begins early, which is why sealants are typically recommended for children and teenagers.
+However, adults can also benefit from sealants and they can last several years.

 First, we’ll paint the sealant onto your tooth enamel, where it bonds to the chewing surfaces of the tooth and hardens.
 The sealant acts as a barrier by protecting the enamel from plaque and acids.
 While sealants last several years, your dentist checks their condition during regular exams, and if necessary, they can be reapplied.